BastienFaivre/ExchangeHub/UserFeedback.md

 # What we did based on this feedback

 We started by changing the order of the search parameters, and made sure there was text explaining the reason why there were 0 search results (whether because of empty parameters or because no courses could be found based on search parameters).

+# User feedback for mid-project review done on April 9th, 2022

+At this point, only the courses search page is implemented.
+But the app is clearly appreciated by the users.
+They like the design and the way it is implemented.
+However, here are the remarks that were given:

+- The purpose of the website is not obvious.
+It should be well explain on the home page
+- The current page marker is not enough clear.
+It should be more visible to know on which page the users are
+- The course search is missing a user-friendly message when the search gives no results
+- The course search should include more parameters such as school and department.

+However, there is also one remark that cannot be fixed:

+"_The ability to jump from the About the Course page to the official KTH website is useful, but I would suggest that you include a few more details about the course, such as course content, on your page._"

+This is due to the fact that the KTH APi does not provide more information about the course details.
+That is why the course page includes a link to the KTH page of the course.

+To handle the four remarks, we added a [new issue](https://github.com/BastienFaivre/ExchangeHub/issues/16) in GitHub.
+From there, we implemented all the changes that were suggested.
+Here are pictures of the changes: